CeamKrier/docker-adventure/README.md

 ![How container works 3](./zdocs/how-container-works-3.png)

-Operating systems have a feature called as namespacing.
-With it, we can look at all the hardware resources connected to computer and we can segment out portions of those resources.
+Operating systems have a feature called as **namespacing**.
+With it, we can look at all the hardware resources connected to computer and we can **segment out** portions of those resources.

 As shown on left, we segment our hard disk dedicated specifically house py2 and py3.